DokuroGitHub/working_project/README.md

-# Starter Architecture Demo for Flutter & Firebase Realtime Apps
+# Flutter & Firebase Realtime Apps

-This is a **reference architecture demo** that can be used as a **starting point** for apps using Flutter & Firebase.
+This is a **Shipper app** that can be used as a **shipper hooker** using Flutter & Firebase.

-*Also see my [codewithandrea_flutter_packages repo](https://github.com/bizz84/codewithandrea_flutter_packages), which contains the most reusable parts of this project as packages.*
+*Go [drawsql.app/c-5/diagrams/working-project](https://drawsql.app/c-5/diagrams/working-project) to see the database structure of this project.*

-## Motivation
+## Disclaimer

-Flutter & Firebase are a great combo for getting apps to market in record time.
+Flutter & Firebase are hard af, to be fair

-Without a sound architecture, codebases can quickly become hard to test, maintain, and **reason about**.
-This **severely** impacts the development speed, and results in buggy products, sad developers and unhappy users.

-I have already witnessed this first-hand with various client projects, where the lack of a formal architecture led to days, weeks - even **months** of extra work.

-Is "architecture" hard?
-How can one find the "right" or "correct" architecture in the ever-changing landscape of front-end development?

-Every app has different requirements, so does the "right" architecture even exist in the first place?

-While I don't claim to have a silver bullet, I have refined and fine-tuned a **production-ready** architecture that I have deployed successfully into multiple Flutter & Firebase apps.

-I call this "**Stream-based** Architecture for Flutter & Firebase **Realtime** Apps".
+I call this "**working_project** which using Flutter & Firebase **Realtime** Apps" because i couldnt think of a good name.

 ## Stream-based Architecture for Flutter & Firebase Realtime Apps

 Two words are key here: **Stream** and **Realtime**.

-Unlike with traditional REST APIs, with Firebase we can build **realtime** apps.
+Unlike with traditional REST APIs, using Firebase this app is **realtime**.

 That's because Firebase can **push** updates directly to **subscribed** clients when something changes.